Kitura/CircuitBreaker/README.md

 ...

 func myFallback(err: BreakerError, msg: String) {
-    // The fallback will be called if the request does not return before the specified timeout
+    // The fallback will be called if one of the below occurs:
+    //  1.
+The request does not return before the specified timeout
-    // or if the CircuitBreaker is currently in Open state and set to fail fast.
+    //  2.
+CircuitBreaker is currently in Open state and set to fail fast.
+    //  3.
+There was an error in the user's called context function (networking error, etc.)
     Log.verbose("Error: \(error)")
     Log.verbose("Message: \(msg)")
 }